zinaemilian/CoinMarketCapUI-Automation/README.md

 to run the test framework
 --first build project
 -- go to the feature file and  click 'run test'
---or go run from Run Configuration selecting Feature:PageContent
+--or go run from Run Configuration and select Feature:PageContent